 Heat exhaustion can happen when your body becomes dehydrated and loses too much water and salt, as a result of high temperatures and humidity.

 Those most at risk are older adults, those with high blood pressure and those who are working outside.
-Left untreated, heat exhaustion can progress to more a severe heat-related illness, a heat-stroke.
+Left untreated, heat exhaustion can progress to more severe heat-related illness, a heat-stroke.

 Heatstroke is caused by your body overheating, usually as a result of prolonged exposure to or physical exertion in high temperatures.
 This most serious form of heat injury, heatstroke, can occur if your body temperature rises to 104 Fahrenheit (40 Celsius) or higher.